|

 The obvious down side to this is that if the crawl space rises

-above the setpoint of the HUB, the fan will not turn on.
+above the set point of the Humidistat B - HUB , the fan will not turn on.
 However,

-without the HUB, the HUC would turn on at anytime the crawlspace was
+without the Humidistat B - HUB , the Humidistat C - HUC would turn on at anytime the crawlspace was

 humid air than is already in the crawlspace, such as when it was